axeluhl/sailing-analytics/wiki/boatgraphicssvg.md

 # Create boat graphics for the 2D race viewer

-This page describes how to create the SVG graphics for different boat classes which can be used by the 2D race viewer to draw boat graphics directly to a HTML Canvas.
+This page describes how to create the SVG graphics for different boat classes which can be used by the 2D race viewer to draw boat graphics directly to an HTML Canvas.

 ## Inkscape